Advisory Board & Partnerships

 Tom Kendall

 Tom is a permaculture farmer with over 40 years farming experience and a broad acre agriculture background.
-He is co-founder of the PRI Sunshine Coast Inc (now renamed PermEco Inc.) and PRI Luganville, Vanuatu and teaches PDC courses and Permaculture training for the PermEco Inc. at Kendall Permaculture Farm Education and Training Site.
-Tom regularly co-teaches Permaculture Design Certificate courses with Geoff Lawton and has taught Permaculture courses in Australia and overseas.
+He is co-founder of the PRI Sunshine Coast Inc (now PermEco Inc.) and PRI Luganville, Vanuatu and teaches Permaculture Design Certificate courses and conducts other Permaculture training for PermEco Inc. at the Kendall Permaculture Farm Education and Training Site, nationally and internationally, as well as online.
+Tom has co-taught Permaculture Design Certificate courses with Geoff Lawton and has taught Permaculture courses in Australia and overseas.
 Tom has over 1000 hours of PDC teaching experience and has been training people in practical permaculture skills since 2006.
 He has taught Permaculture Design Certificate courses in Jordan and Vanuatu as well as Australia and has experience in tropical, sub tropical, temperate and dry land climates.
 He became a PRI accredited teacher in 2012 and has taught 3 – 5 PDC courses per year since then.

-Tom is part of Geoff Lawton’s Permaculture Sustainable Consulting team and does regular consultations for personal land holders as well as not for profit organisations and government departments in Australia and overseas.
+Tom does regular consultations for personal land holders as well as not for profit organisations and government departments in Australia and overseas.
 He has worked and consulted in sub-tropical and tropical climates (Pacific and Caribbean islands, north east Australia etc) and dry land climates (Iran, Jordan, Western Australia etc).
 Tom has an amazing ability to read hydration and fertility issues on large scale as well as smaller scale landscapes.
 With his farming background, Tom is a very hands on and practical man and is solution focused.
-He has extensive travel experience and integrates easily with local cultures and people as he comes from a humble and honest position.
+He has extensive travel experience and integrates easily with local cultures and people as he comes from a humble and down to earth position.
 Tom enjoys studying landscapes, buildings and the effects of climate and culture on structures, flora and fauna.

-Zaia grew up in a family of musicians in Holland, and has a background in top sport (snow skiing) and web development and design.
-She co-founded the PRI Luganville and PRI Sunshine Coast Inc (now PermEco Inc.) with Tom, and runs the “invisible structures”, like finances, business administration, website development, design and maintenance, writes articles, records and edits videos, organises events and also organises the cooking and the kitchen on site.
-She assists Tom in running the Kendall Permaculture Farm, feeding animals, looking after the nursery, kitchen garden and the Syntropic Market Garden and supervises other volunteers.
-She also specialises in consulting and advice for smaller scale properties (up to 5 acres).
-She has researched and studied nutrition and health for 20+ years, has a certificate in Nutrition and continues to study by research, reading and daily observation.
+Will (previously known as Zaia) grew up in a family of musicians in Holland, and has a background in top sport (snow skiing) and web development and design.
+She co-founded the PRI Luganville and PRI Sunshine Coast Inc (now PermEco Inc.) with Tom, and runs the “invisible structures”, like finances, business administration, website development, design and maintenance, writes articles, records and edits videos, organises events and looks after email and bookings.
+She is a life coach and a musician, and takes great pleasure in helping others discover joy and purpose in life.